kiwiirc/kiwiirc-wiki/Plugins.md

-*Note: Plugins are currently experimental and may change at any point!*
+*Note: This is a living and breathing document.
+It is still changing and being completed*

 This document briefly outlines how to create, register and make use of plugins.
 Further in depth descriptions will be included once the API has been officially implemented.